Plumb Center bathrooms

 Plumb Center bathroom services

-Plumb Center stocks a range of branded bathroom suites, including ones from Ideal Standard, Mira, Roca and Twyford, as well as its own exclusive bathroom collection called Nabis.
-Plumb Center also sells an extensive range of fittings, such as showers, plumbing and heating supplies.
+Plumb Center stocks a range of branded bathroom suites, including ones from Ideal Standard, Roca, Mira and Twyford, as well as its own exclusive bathroom collection called Nabis.
+Plumb Center also sells an extensive range of fittings, such as showers, plumbing and heating supplies and accessories.

 Plumb Center sells mostly to the trade, so to buy a bathroom from Plumb Center you'll need to go through an independent plumber or builder.
-You can download a range of brochures, or order a print copy, for each of the brands on Plumb Center's website.
+You can download a range of brochures, or order a print copy, from each of the brands on Plumb Center's website.
+You can also visit one of its showrooms.

 Installation: Because Plumb Center mostly sells to the trade, you will need to find your own installer.
 You can visit Which?
 Trusted Traders to find a recommended bathroom fitter in your area.